f4b6a3/uuid-creator/README.md

 Two arguments are needed to generate a name-based UUID: a name space and a name.

-The name space is an optional UUID argument.
+The name space is an optional UUID object.

 The name argument may be a string or a byte array.

-### Random
+### DCE Security

-The random-based factory uses `java.security.SecureRandom`[<sup>&#x2197;</sup>](https://docs.oracle.com/javase/7/docs/api/java/security/SecureRandom.html) to get 'cryptographic quality random' numbers as the standard requires.

-If the default `SecureRandom` is not desired, any instance of `java.util.Random` can be passed as parameter to the factory.

-Fluent interface
+The DCE Security<sup>[6]</sup> UUID inherits the same characteristics of the time-based UUID.

+The difference is that it also contains information of local domain and local identifier.
+A half of the timestamp is replaced by a local identifier number.
+And half of the clock sequence is replaced by a local domain number.

+Configuration examples
 ------------------------------------------------------

-The UUID factories are configurable via [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) methods.
-This section lists a lot of examples for each UUID version.
+This section contains a lot of examples on how to setup the internal UUID creators for specific needs.

+Most cases you don't have to configure the internal creators directly.
+All the UUID types can be generated using a single line of code, for example, `UuidCreator.getTimeBased()`.

+But if you want, for example, a time-based UUID that has a more accurate timestamp, you can implement another `TimestampStrategy` and pass it to the `TimeBasedUuidCreator`.

+All UUID creators are configurable via [method chaining](https://en.wikipedia.org/wiki/Method_chaining).

-#### Time-based
+### Time-based

 All the examples in this subsection are also valid for Time-ordered and DCE Security UUIDs.